 Resources for Identification

 Dragonflies and Damselflies of Ohio – field guide booklet prepared by the Ohio Division of Wildlife.
 These are available in print form as well as in PDF format on the Ohio DNR website.
-This is an excellent beginner resource.
+This is an excellent (& free) beginner resource.

 Odonata Central has maps for sightings of each species, as well as photos.

 Dragonfly ID is a great free app for both iPhones and Android phones.
 It functions as a digital field guide and allows you to keep a life list of odes you’ve seen.

 iNaturalist is a great all-around platform for reporting your sightings of any type of flora or fauna, and it can often tell you the species as soon as you upload your photo.
 The Ohio Dragonfly Survey uses iNat to accept submissions to its project there (Search “projects” for “Ohio Dragonfly Survey”).
 There’s no cost to use iNat, and it’s easy to set up a free account and begin meeting other people with similar nature interests to yours.

 Dragonflies and Damselflies of the East, by Dennis Paulson.
 This one covers the eastern parts of the U.S. and Canada, and is my primary field guide covering all the species I’m likely to see here in Ohio and Michigan.
 (Dennis has also published Dragonflies and Damselflies of the West.)